prolajumokeoni/todo-list/README.md

 - Open your terminal or command line
 - Run `git clone` and Paste the link
 - Open the folder with your code editor
+- Run npm start and it will automatically load in your browser

 👤 **Oni Olajumuke Priscilla**